-MODEL551 94.7 WAVE Monitor ID At the left, the hostname of the 551 identifies the specific unit connected.
-Specify a comprehendible hostname to differentiate between multiple units on the LAN.
-Station ID The tuned frequency and the HD Radio metadata Short Name is displayed below the hostname.
+- Monitor ID At the left, the hostname of the 551 identifies the specific unit connected.
+Feel free to specify a comprehendible hostname to differentiate between multiple units on the LAN.
+Enter the new hostname as described in the Networking section. - Station ID The tuned frequency and the HD Radio metadata Short Name is displayed below the hostname.

 Presets On the right, the first button lets you change stations from among the presets that have been entered into memory.
 In the example header none had been preset, so Not a Preset was displayed.
-Once sta- tions are entered, clicking on the button will drop down the menu shown at the right, and then click- ing one of the presets will re-tune to that station.
+Once stations are entered, clicking on the button will drop down the menu shown at the right, and then clicking one of the presets will re-tune to that station.
 Entering presets is covered here shortly.
-Remote Listening Click the loudspeaker icon at the top-right of this or any other Webpage to listen to the off-air audio program through your Web browser.